 Taiyaki is Japan’s lucky treat

-Anyone travelling to Japan for the 2020 Olympics would regret not trying the traditional cuisine.
-Over the next few months, we will look at traditional Japanese meals and delicacies so you can enjoy these recipes from the comfort of your own home!
+Since we won’t be travelling to Japan for the 2020 Olympics, we’ve decided to bring a little bit of their traditional cuisine to us.
+We look at traditional Japanese meals and delicacies so you can enjoy these recipes from the comfort of your own home!
 Let’s start with dessert, the traditional Japanese delicacy, Taiyaki.

 What is Taiyaki?